erikssommer/erikssommer/README.md

 ### Hello there

 **Personal stuff:**
 - 🎓 I am currently developing my bachelor thesis in collaboration with Fremtind AS.
-Stack: react with typecript/sass and spring boot with jpa
+Stack: react, typecript, sass, spring boot
 - 🤓 Diving deep into the world of differential equations
 - 👨‍💻 I work as a teacher assistant in the class [Algorithms and Data Structures](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATS2300/2021/HØST) at Oslo Metropolitan University
 - 👨‍🎓 Sopra Steria software engineer graduate autumn 2022